Attendance, Punctuality and Absence

 Registers close at 8.55am.
 Any child who arrives in school after this time will be given a late mark.

-For children who are persistently late (even if it is only 5/10 minutes each day) then the Headteacher will contact the parents/guardians to obtain the reasons why.
+For children who are persistently late (even if it is only 5/10 minutes each day) then the Headteacher will contact the parents/carers to obtain the reasons why.
 This may involve an interview with the Headteacher.

 A child who arrives in school after 9.30am will be issued with an absent mark for the morning session.
 This of course will then affect the childs attendance figure, which will then result in the above penalty notice procedure been followed.